The cluster modular group of the dimer model: Introduction

-Elementary transformations have a description in terms of zig-zag paths (see Figure \ref{eq}).
-Let $\widetilde \Gamma$ be the planar biperiodic graph whose quotient is $\Gamma$.
-If we superpose $\widetilde \Gamma$ over itself after a seed cluster transformation, each zig-zag path is superposed over one that is a translate of it.
-Following Fock and Marshakov \cite{FM16} we can associate an integer function $\phi$ from the edges of the Newton polygon $N$ as follows: For any edge $E$ of $N$, the inverse image in the universal cover of the torus of all zig-zag paths corresponding to $E$ is an infinite number of parallel zig-zag paths in $\widetilde \Gamma$, let us label them by $(\alpha_E^i)_{i \in \Z}$, ordered from left to right.
-Consider the zig-zag path $\alpha_E^0$: after the seed cluster transformation, if we superpose $\widetilde \Gamma$ over itself, $\alpha_E^0$ is superposed over a parallel zig-zag path, say $\alpha_E^j.$ Then we define $\phi(E):=-j$, the distance that any zig-zag path corresponding to $E$ in $\widetilde{\Gamma}$ is translated by the seed cluster transformation.
-This function satisfies
+Fock and Marshakov \cite{FM16}*{Section 7.3} constructed a homomorphism from the group of (2-2) cluster transformations to a certain abelian group that we now describe.
+Let $\widetilde \Gamma$ be the planar biperiodic graph whose quotient under the translation action of $H_1(\T,\Z)$ is $\Gamma$, that is, the preimage of $\Gamma$ in the universal cover of $\T$.
+We can lift a cluster transformation to an $H_1(\T,\Z)$-periodic sequence of elementary transformations from $\widetilde \Gamma$ to itself.
+If we superpose $\widetilde \Gamma$ over itself after the cluster transformation, the lift of each zig-zag path is superposed over a lift of a zig-zag path with the same homology class.
+To each cluster transformation, we can associate an integer function $f$ on the edges $E_N$ of the Newton polygon $N$ as follows: for any edge $E \in E_N$, the inverse image in the universal cover of the torus of all zig-zag paths corresponding to $E$ (that is all zig-zag paths whose homology classes are in the direction of $E$ when $E$ is oriented counterclockwise along the boundary of $N$) is an infinite collection of ``parallel" zig-zag paths in $\widetilde \Gamma$; let us label them by $(\alpha^i)_{i \in \Z}$, ordered along the direction normal to $E$ and pointing out of $N$.
+Consider the zig-zag path $\alpha^0$.
+After the cluster transformation, if we superpose $\widetilde \Gamma$ over itself, $\alpha^0$ is superposed over a parallel zig-zag path $\alpha^j.$ We define $f(E)$ to be $-j$, which is the number of steps (measured in terms of parallel zig-zag paths) that this zig-zag path (and therefore any zig-zag path $\alpha^i$ parallel to $\alpha^0$) is translated by the cluster transformation.
+For example, Figure \ref{octrec2} shows the relative positions of a zig-zag path corresponding to the yellow edge $E$ of $N$ in Figure \ref{npds} before and after the cluster transformation corresponding to domino-shuffling from Figure \ref{octrec2}.
+Since the zig-zag path has been translated one step to the left, we have $f(E)=1$.
+The evaluations of the function $f$ on the other edges of $N$ are similarly computed (see Figure \ref{npds}).